North–South Expressway Northern Route: Tolls

 Most of the expressway maintains a ticket system (closed system) of tolling.
 The expressway however also has two toll plazas using the barrier toll system (open system) at the Bukit Kayu Hitam checkpoint (demolished and takeover by JKR Kedah) and at Jitra.
 The ticket system from Juru southwards uses an integrated system of tolling that also applies to the New Klang Valley Expressway, North–South Expressway Central Link and North–South Expressway Southern Route; it is possible to travel from Juru on this expressway to Skudai, Johor on the North–South Expressway Southern Route without leaving the toll system.
 A separate ticket system is in place between Hutan Kampung and Sungai Dua, due to the toll-free section in Penang.
 The toll rate for the ticket system for passenger cars excluding taxis as of 2011 is 13.6 sen per kilometre.
 On 1 January 2018, Toll collection at Bukit Kayu Hitam has demolished.

+Starting from 26 April 2017, all 72 toll plazas from Skudai to Juru no longer accept cash payment and have adopted Full Electronic Toll Collections, as part of an initiative to facilitate faster toll transactions across all PLUS highways.